 20 beds for dementia clients such as those living with Alzheimer's disease;

-6 geriatric mental health clients in special care secure units;
+6 beds for geriatric mental health clients in special care secure units;

-60 Island Health funded beds are provided for general complex care clients; and
+100 Island Health-funded beds for general complex care clients

-The dementia special care unit has an open floor design which promotes the opportunity of residents to safely wander and mobilize in a social friendly environment.
+The dementia secure care unit has an open floor design which promotes the opportunity of residents to safely wander and mobilize in a social, friendly environment.
 The second and third floors have 32 units each, with two double rooms to accommodate couples aging together.
-A unique aspect of the facility is its children’s daycare centre.
-Multigenerational social interaction is supported through story-time and interactive play.
-Large garden areas decorate the perimeter of the building while also serving as functional sources of fresh fruits, vegetables and herbs.
-These gathering places promote important social interaction and a source of life and growth.
+A unique aspect of the facility is its children's daycare centre.
+Multigenerational social interaction is supported through story time and interactive play.
+Garden areas decorate the perimeter of the building.

 New Horizons Community of Care is nestled in the heart of the community surrounded by residential and commercial neighbourhoods.
 Within walking distance to Discovery Mall, Campbell River Common and Maritime Shopping Centre.
 Interconnected to the city through excellent pedestrian walkways, bus service, handi-dart and the New Horizons Care bus.
 Adjacent to several seniors’ independent living apartments and Ironwood Place Assisted Living Facility.